Pistachio Ice Cream

 - Remove the plastic wrap from the custard and squeeze any excess batter from the plastic back into the container.
 Give the custard a final whisk before processing it in an ice cream maker according to the manufacturer’s instructions.
 Rough chop the pistachios and add them to the ice cream 5 minutes before the churning cycle has finished.
 Scoop the ice cream into insulated ice cream tubs or other airtight containers with lids and store in the freezer until ready to scoop and serve.
 You can also eat the ice cream immediately if you like soft serve consistency.

-- Because I love making ice cream and creating recipes for myself and my clients, I invested in the Breville Smart Scoop Ice Cream Maker.
-It was expensive but it’s amazing!
+- Because I love making ice cream from scratch, I invested in the Breville Smart Scoop Ice Cream Maker.
+It was expensive, but it’s amazing!

-- To prevent scrambling, you must whisk the egg yolks quickly without stopping as you dribble in the hot cream.
+- Whisk the yolks quickly without stopping as you dribble in the hot cream to prevent the eggs from scrambling.